JonCooperWorks/wg-wiretap/README.md

 ```

 ## Run
-`wg-wiretap` can be configured to send flow logs for a particular interface to [S3](https://aws.amazon.com/s3/) compatible storage.
+`wg-wiretap` can be configured to send flow logs for a particular interface to MongoDB compatible storage.
 By default, it will log from `wg0`, but can be made to listen to any interface with the `--iface` flag.
 You can run this without root by setting the `CAP_NET_RAW,CAP_NET_ADMIN=+eip` capabilities on the `wg-wiretap` binary.